-Figure 6 demonstrates the key building setbacks and separations for development.
+Figure 20 demonstrates the key building setbacks and separations for development.

-Excluding the northern piazza village, a desirable minimum 20m building setback is to be provided from the edge of the public open space zone along the eastern foreshore (resulting in a desirable minimum 40m setback from the lake edge).
-This 20m setback may be reduced to a minimum 15m setback at one location generally as shown on Figure 6.
+- Excluding the northern piazza village, a desirable minimum 20m building setback is to be provided from the edge of the public open space zone along the eastern foreshore (resulting in a desirable minimum 40m setback from the lake edge).
+This 20m setback may be reduced to a minimum 15m setback at one location generally as shown on Figure 20. - Future applications for buildings with a zero setback are to demonstrate a suitable level of detailing and articulation to ensure they add to the streetscape.
+Blank walls are to be avoided.